pulp/pulpcore/docs/components.rst

 REST API
 --------

-Pulp's REST API is a Django application that runs under any WSGI server.
-It serves the following
+Pulp's REST API is a Django application that runs standalone using the ``gunicorn`` like ``pulpcore-api`` entrypoint.
+It serves the following things:
-things:

 * The REST API hosted at ``/pulp/api/v3/``
 * The browse-able documentation at ``/pulp/api/v3/docs/``